deadlydog/deadlydog.github.io/ReadMe.md

 See [this page][JekyllRogueSyntaxHighlighterSupportedLanguagesUrl] for the list of supported languages. e.g. `csharp`, `css`, `html`, `http`, `ini`, `json`, `liquid`, `markdown`, `powershell`, `sql`, `xml`, `yaml`, and many more.

+We may want to look at [replacing `Rouge` with `Pygments`][HowToUsePygmentsSyntaxHighlighterWithJekyll] to get [support for more languages][JekyllPygmentsSyntaxHighlighterSupportedLanguagesUrl], like AutoHotkey and batch files.

 ### Supported Kramdown options

 By default Jekyll uses `Kramdown` for markdown processing.